Raman Singh

+He is the longest serving Chief Minister of Chhattisgarh, and held the position for 15 years from 2003 to 2018.
+Previously he also served as the Minister of State for Commerce and Industries in the Vajpayee cabinet from 1999 to 2003, Member of the Lok Sabha from Rajnanadgaon from 1999 to 2003.
+Before the state of Chhattisgarh was carved out of Madhya Pradesh, he was a member of the Madhya Pradesh Legislative Assembly from Kawardha from 1990 to 1998.

+He is also the former National Vice President of Bharatiya Janata Party, serving from 2019 to 2023.

+Early life and education

-Raman Singh was born in Kawardha to Vighnaharan Singh Thakur, an advocate, and Sudha Singh.
+Raman Singh was born in Kawardha, in a Hindu Rajput family, to Vighnaharan Singh Thakur, an advocate, and Sudha Singh.
 After completion of schooling, he graduated from Government Science College, Bemetara in 1972.
-In year 1975 he also studied Ayurvedic Medicine at Government Ayurvedic College, Raipur.
+In the year 1975 he also studied Ayurvedic Medicine at Government Ayurvedic College, Raipur.

 Political career

-Singh joined the Bharatiya Jan Sangh as a youth member and was the president of youth wing in Kawardha in 1976-77.
+Singh joined the Bharatiya Janata Party as a youth member and was the president of youth wing in Kawardha in 1976-77.
 He progressed to become a councillor of Kawardha municipality in 1983.